zeynnepps/Cloud-Computing-Infrastructure/README.md

 Clear Screen: Click the Clear button to reset the input screen.

 #### Example Operations
-To perform the operation 12 + 7:
+To perform the operation 7 * 2 + 5:

+Click 7.

+Click *.

-Click 1, then 2.
+Click 2.

 Click +.

-Click 7.
+Click 5.

 Click = to get the result 19.